Network Realization Functions for Optimal Distributed Control: Appendix

-$\mathbf{(III)}$ We now show that $ $ internally stabilizes $ \phantom{.}^\top$ in standard unity is configuration, such as the one in Fig.~\ref{2Block}.
+$\mathbf{(III)}$ We now show that $ $ internally stabilizes $ \phantom{.}^\top$ in standard unity configuration (recall Fig.~\ref{2Block}).
 Moreover, we point out that this fact is a sufficient condition for the feedback configuration from Fig.~\ref{fig:eq_con}, which is equivalent to the one in Fig.~\ref{2BlockAgain}, to be internally stable.

 Note that $ $ internally stabilizes $ \phantom{.}^\top$ if and only if (see Lemma 5.3 of \cite{zhou} for the continuous-time positive feedback case) all the entries of the following TFM